rubinda/logtopus/README.md

 ### `/query/events` <br>

-allows querying based on field values
+allows querying based on field values.
 Replace `<VALUE>` with actual token from the `auth/` endpoint.
 Data is a JSON object that contains conditions for returned objects.
 The `details` wrapper attribute is omitted for non-standard fields.

 ```bash
 curl --request POST \